Low Vision Rehabilitation Occupational Therapy

 • Shopping

-Low vision is a severe condition that interferes with your daily activities, at the same time it’s also allowing some usable vision.
-There are different health conditions that can cause low vision, including:
+Low vision is a severe condition that interferes with your daily activities; at the same time, it also allows some usable vision.
+Different health conditions can cause low vision, including:

 • Cataracts